stepanb2/ml-traffic-sign/README.md

 | 3.85442388e-35				    | Children crossing (28)      							||

-For the second image, the model has failed properly recognise the right turn ahead sign.
+For the second image, the model has failed to recognise the right turn ahead sign properly.

- The top five soft max probabilities were
+ The top five soft max probabilities were:

 | Probability         	|     Prediction	        					| Input Image: ![alt text][image7] |
 |:---------------------:|:---------------------------------------------:|:------:|